-We have a great school kitchen and garden program where every Friday, Trinity cooks a healthy and seasonal menu using produce from ‘The Grove’ with the Grade 3 and 4 children.
+Susan is our wonderful resident horticulturalist and she runs ‘The Grove’, our school kitchen garden with the Grade 3 and 4 students.
+We have a great school kitchen and garden program where every Friday, Trinity cooks a healthy and seasonal menu using produce from ‘The Grove’ with these classes.

 We are so lucky that our school is located adjacent to such a wonderful natural reserve, ‘Wurundjeri Walk’.
 The children have the opportunity to observe lots of fauna and flora.
 In Spring, native ducks from the wetlands are regular visitors to our school.